Cook Like Czechs

 Sausage Goulash – Czech Buřtguláš

 Spicy and extra delicious!
-Such is a recipe for buřtguláš, Czech sausage goulash.
-It is on the table in just 30 minutes and tastes great with fresh bread.
+That is the recipe for Buřtguláš, Czech sausage goulash.
+It is ready in just 30 minutes and tastes amazing with fresh bread.

 Servings: 4